international employment law firm alliance L&E Global

 Key regulatory bodies and other institutions in Australian employment law include the following:

-The Courts The Constitution requires matters involving enforcement of Federal laws to be brought before the Federal Court of Australia and the Federal Circuit Court, rather than a non-judicial tribunal, for example, the Fair Work Commission.
-The State courts, including the Supreme Court, District Court and Local Court, adjudicate employment matters arising from breach of contract, other common law rights or state legislation.
+The Constitution requires matters involving enforcement of Federal laws to be brought before the Federal Court of Australia and/or the Federal Circuit and Family Court of Australia, rather than an administrative tribunal, for example, the Fair Work Commission.
+The State courts, including the Supreme Court, District Court and Local Court, adjudicate employment matters arising from breach of contract, other common law rights or State legislation.

-The Fair Work Commission (“FWC”) The FWC is an independent national workplace relations tribunal.
-The FWC is responsible for providing for the national minimum wage; changes to, or creation of modern awards; hearing workplace related matters brought before it by an individual or organisation for conciliation or arbitration; and making decisions in relation to industrial action, transfer of business, unfair dismissal and enterprise bargaining.
+The Fair Work Commission is an independent national workplace relations tribunal.
+The Commission is responsible for providing for the national minimum wage; changes to, or creation of modern awards; hearing workplace related matters brought before it by an individual or organisation for conciliation or arbitration; and making decisions in relation to industrial action, transfer of business, unfair dismissal and enterprise bargaining.

-• the Northern Territory Civil and Administrative Tribunal (“NTCAT”).
+• the Northern Territory Civil and Administrative Tribunal.

 Employer associations primarily act as lobbyists and provide members with advisory services.
 The major employer associations in Australia are the Australian Industry Group and the Australian Chamber of Commerce and Industry.